elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/command-pattern.md

 <img src="/img/javascript-command.jpg" /><br /><br />

-**The four participants involved in the command pattern are command, receiver, invoker, and client.**
+**The command pattern involves four participants: command, receiver, invoker, and client.**

-- **Command** – A command object knows about the receiver and invokes a method of the receiver.
-Values for parameters of the receiver method are stored in the command.
+- **Command** – A command object is aware of the receiver and calls the receiver's method.
+The command contains values for the receiver method's arguments.
-- **Client** – The client’s responsibility is to create the command object and pass it to the invoker.
+- **Client** – The client is responsible for creating the command object and passing it to the invoker.
-- **Invoker** – The invoker receives the command object from the client, and it’s only responsibility is to call (or invoke) a command.
+- **Invoker** – The invoker receives the command object from the client and is exclusively responsible for calling (or invoking) a command.
-- **Receiver** – Then, the receiver receives the command and looks for a method to call based on the received command
+- **Receiver** – The receiver then receives the command and searches for a method to invoke based on the received command.

 <br/>